katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>docker run <span class="nt">-it</span> <span class="nt">--name</span> my_od <span class="nt">--net</span><span class="o">=</span>host <span class="nt">--env</span><span class="o">=</span><span class="s2">"DISPLAY"</span> <span class="nt">-v</span> <span class="nv">$HOME</span>/.Xauthority:/home/cmsusr/.Xauthority:rw  cmsopendata/cmssw_5_3_32:latest /bin/bash
 </code></pre></div></div>

 <div class="language-plaintext output highlighter-rouge"><div class="highlight"><pre class="highlight"><code>Setting up CMSSW_5_3_32
 CMSSW should now be available.
 [21:53:43] cmsusr@docker-desktop ~/CMSSW_5_3_32/src $
 </code></pre></div></div>

 <p>This is now a bash shell in the CMS open data environment in which you have access to a complete CMS software release that is appropriate for interfacing with the 2011 and 2012 7 and 8 TeV datasets.</p>

+<p>As there are rate limits for pulls from Docker Hub, you may get the following error message: <code class="language-plaintext highlighter-rouge">docker: Error response from daemon: toomanyrequests: You have reached your pull rate limit.
+You may increase the limit by authenticating and upgrading.</code>.
+In that case, try later (the limit is per 6 hours) or use the mirror <code class="language-plaintext highlighter-rouge">gitlab-registry.cern.ch/cms-cloud/cmssw-docker-opendata/cmssw_5_3_32</code> instead of <code class="language-plaintext highlighter-rouge">cmsopendata/cmssw_5_3_32</code>.</p>

 <p>Now let’s understand the options that were used for the <code class="language-plaintext highlighter-rouge">docker run</code> command.</p>